hkawaji/dirHub/README.md

 ===
 A trackHub configurator with directory structure projection.

-dirHub is a too to assist configuration of [trackHub](https://genome.ucsc.edu/goldenpath/help/trackDb/trackDbHub.html) by mapping a directory structure of data files to a layer of tracks.
+dirHub is a tool to assist configuration of [trackHub](https://genome.ucsc.edu/goldenpath/help/trackDb/trackDbHub.html) by mapping a directory structure of data files to a layer of tracks.
 Check [demo server](http://dirHub.herokuapp.com) on Heroku

 ***Note this is still under development (alpha ver.)***